Last Updated: February 22, 2025

 Iran, North Korea, Saudi Arabia, and Vietnam are other countries with a lot of internet censorship.

 In most cases, yes, you can unblock websites.
-When a website blocks your access, it typically reads your IP address and associates it with whatever form of restriction—by your ISP, your government, or any other institution.
+When a website blocks your access, it typically reads your IP address and associates it with whatever form of restriction—by your ISP, government, or any other institution.

 Blocked websites are terribly inconvenient, but getting past those blocks is possible.
 The best part is you don’t need a lot of technical expertise to follow these steps to gain access to a blocked site.